 Sunburns may be caused by either too much sun exposure or too much ultraviolet (UV) exposure from a tanning bed.
-If you have light skin, eyes, or hair, or freckles, your risk for sunburn is a bit higher than the rest of us.
+If you have light skin, eyes, or hair, or freckles, your risk for sunburn is even higher.

-Spend too much time out in the sun, and your body will trigger your skin to increase its melanin production for protection, which could give you a darker and/or irregular color.
-(Melanin gives color not only to your skin, but your eyes as well).
+When you spend too much time out in the sun, your body will trigger your skin to increase its melanin production for protection, which could give you a darker and/or irregular color.
+(1) Fun fact: Melanin gives color not only to your skin, but your eyes as well!

-The protective effects of melanin are crushed when you have an excess amount of sun exposure; living cells being to die off and your body will trigger blood flow, causing inflammation to the area.
-Your skin is hired for the full-time job of protecting against germs.
-It is the largest organ and acts as a barrier or gateway both physically and chemically.
+The protective effects of melanin are crushed when you have an excess amount of sun exposure.
+Your skin cells die, triggering your body to increase blood flow and causing inflammation to the area.

-Coconut oil is a versatile home remedy.
-Put some on your skin the next time you turn a little red from getting too much sunshine.
-Fatty acids found in coconut oil assist in reducing inflammation of the skin and also combat dryness by moisturizing your skin.
-Coconut oil can also function as a sunscreen blocking about 20% of the sun’s UV rays.
+Put a little coconut oil on your skin the next time you turn a little red from too much sunshine.
+The fatty acids found in coconut oil assist in reducing inflammation, while also adding moisture back to your dry and flaky skin.
+Coconut oil has also been found to function as a minor sunscreen, blocking about 20% of the sun’s UV rays.
+(3)

 Take A Cool Shower

-Beating the heat can be tough if you feel like your skin’s temperature is rising just after getting out of the sun.
-Try taking a shower to cool your body temperature down.
-Avoid using freezing cold water, as extreme temperatures are what you are trying to stay away from.
+If you feel like your skin’s temperature is rising just after getting out of the sun, try taking a cool shower to lower your body temperature.
+(6) Avoid using freezing cold water, as extreme temperatures are what you are trying to stay away from.

 Also, make sure that you aren’t stepping into a shower with very high water pressure, as this could be painful to your skin.
 A gentle lukewarm flow of water is best for relaxation.
-Be cautious when using products like bath oils or soaps, these may irritate your skin and make you feel worse.
-Gently pat yourself dry when you get out, any vigorous rubbing will further irritate your sunburned skin.
+Be cautious when using products like bath oils or soaps, as these may irritate your skin and make you feel worse.
+Gently pat yourself dry when you get out and avoid any vigorous rubbing.
+Try immediately moisturizing with coconut oil for a double whammy!

 Grab a hold of these succulent leaves to relieve some of your pain and redness from sunburn.
 Inside aloe vera leaves, you will find the clear gel that relieves sunburn, moisturizes and softens the skin, and supports wound healing.

-Be aware that aloe vera gel sold in stores may contain additional chemicals, so aloe vera gel straight from the plant works best.
-Growing aloe vera is actually perfect for those without a green thumb, as it thrives on neglect.
-We don’t know exactly why aloe vera works to alleviate sunburn, but what we do know is that it’s made of more than 75 chemical compounds.
+Be aware that many aloe vera gel varieties sold in stores contain additional chemicals, so aloe vera gel straight from the plant works best.
+Growing aloe vera is actually perfect for those without a green thumb, as it thrives on neglect!

 Don’t let your body experience a drought.
-The body is made up of mostly water.
-Your insides tend to dry out when you experience excessive UV exposure; you can counterbalance this by hydrating.
-This is crucial for helping prevent dehydration because a sunburn will force water to your skin’s surface and away from your body.
+The body is made up of mostly water, and your insides tend to dry out when you experience excessive UV exposure.
+Counterbalance this by drinking enough water to prevent further dehydration, because a sunburn will force water to your skin’s surface and away from your body.

-Tea time doesn’t just have to be for drinking tea.
-You can also put your tea bags to use on your sunburns.
-Tannic acid and theobromine found in green and black teas are the fire-extinguishing elements, as they have the ability to turn the heat down for your burns.
+Tea isn’t just for drinking – you can also use tea bags directly on your skin to help treat sunburns.
+Tannic acid and theobromine found in green and black teas in particular are the fire-extinguishing elements, as they have the ability to turn the heat down for your burns.
+(8)

 Witch hazel is a vibrant yellow plant that was used by Native Americans to reduce inflammation and swelling.
-By distilling the good witch’s fresh-dried leaves, stems, bark or twigs with water, you can also extract tannic acid, similar to that in tea.
-The product is also known as hamamelis water and can be applied directly to your skin for relief.
+By distilling the good witch’s fresh-dried leaves, stems, bark or twigs with water, you can also extract tannic acid, similar to that found in tea.
+Try applying witch hazel directly to your skin for relief.